 Today, Cascarelli’s Restaurant is still located in the heart of downtown Albion, across from the Bohm Theatre.
 You can still enjoy Cascarelli’s Redskins Peanuts, a cold beverage, a sandwich, or, on weekends, a full dinner.
-Come enjoy our entertainment on Wednesday evenings starting at 8:30 during the school year – and on other selected nights.
+Come enjoy the movies at the newly restored Bohm Theatre and have a bite before the show, or after.
 Check our our entertainment, our catering menu, of local interest – and our About Us page for more info on the Cascarelli tradition, and Albion Michigan.

 Weekdays – 11:00 a.m. – 12 midnight (our kitchen closes at 11:00 p.m. on weekdays)